francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-09-Understanding-KANs.md

 $$

 where each activation $$\phi_{ij}$$ is a *spline*.
 Splines are basically a way of smoothly connecting a set of points by dividing the space between them into segments and fitting a polynomial to each segment.
-And that's it–that's the fundamental difference between KANs and MLPs.
+And that's it.
+That's the fundamental difference between KANs and MLPs.
 As the authors emphasise, while MLPs have *fixed activations on nodes*, KANs have *learnable activations on edges*.

-Extending to a layer of neurons, recall that the MLP layer is just an affine transformation $$W_\ell$$ of the previous layer followed by the activation function $$\phi$$ applied element-wise
+Extending to a layer of neurons, recall that the MLP layer is just an affine transformation $$W_\ell$$ of the previous layer followed by the activation function $$\phi$$ applied element-wise.

 $$
 \textbf{MLP layer:} \quad \mathbf{z}_\ell = \phi(W_\ell \mathbf{z}_{\ell-1})